-- This report covers the following EIM entities: Pacificorp West (PAC West), Pacificorp East (PAC East), NV Energy, Arizona Public Service (APS), Idaho Power Corporation (IPCO), Puget Sound Energy (PSE), Powerex (PWRX), Portland General Electric (PGE), and Balancing Authority of Northern California, Sacramento Municipal Utility District (BANCSMUD). - The CAISO implemented the ABC enhancement on March 23, 2016.
-No new EIM entities were undergoing the transitional period for price discovery. - A majority of EIM entities submitted ABC in nearly all intervals of the first quarter of 2020 (NVE, APS, PSE, PGE, PWRX, and BANCSMUD). - The EIM dispatched ABC, in either upward or downward direction as high as 100% for the PGE BAA (for 24 bid-in intervals), but generally very infrequently and as low as zero percent in other EIM BAAs. - The NVE BAA used as many as five different resources to support their ABC submissions. - Overall, the impact of ABC was low, based on the relative low frequency of scheduling and availability when power constraint infeasibilities were observed.
+- This report covers the following EIM entities: Pacificorp West (PAC West), Pacificorp East (PAC East), NV Energy, Arizona Public Service (APS), Idaho Power Corporation (IPCO), Puget Sound Energy (PSE), Powerex (PWRX), Portland General Electric (PGE), Balancing Authority of Northern California, Sacramento Municipal Utility District (BANCSMUD), Seattle City Light (SCL) and Salt River Project (SRP). - The CAISO implemented the ABC enhancement on March 23, 2016.
+During the second quarter of 2020, SCL and SRP were undergoing the transitional period for price discovery as new EIM entities. - The Powerex, NV Energy, and BANCSMUD BAAs submitted ABC in nearly all intervals of the quarter covered by this report; this contrasts with the lower frequency of ABC submitted by other EIM entities. - The EIM dispatched ABC, in either upward or downward direction very infrequently, no higher than three percent but as low as zero percent in other EIM BAAs. - The BANCSMUD BAA used as many as seven different resources to support their ABC submissions. - Overall, the impact of ABC was low, based on the relative low frequency of scheduling and availability when power constraint infeasibilities were observed.